DiRoots-Limited/DiRoots.DiStem.Releases/docs/getting-started.md

 2. Select Programs > Programs and Features.

-3. Press and hold (or right-click) on the program you want to remove and select Uninstall or Uninstall/Change.
+3. Select the program you want to remove and select Uninstall or Uninstall/Change.
 Then follow the directions on the screen.

 ## Updates

-ProSheets includes an updater to help you keep it up to date.
+This app includes an updater to help you keep it up to date.
 The updater will:
 - notify you whenever a new version is released (the action is triggered on Revit close event).
 - ask you to install now or to remind you tomorrow.